yoomoney/db-queue/README.md

 * Support for PostgreSQL with version higher or equal to 9.5.
 * Storing queue tasks in a separate tables or in the same table (QueueLocation).
-* Storing queue tasks in a separate databases for horizontal scaling (ShardRouter).
+* Storing queue tasks in a separate databases for horizontal scaling (QueueShardRouter).
 * At-least-once task processing semantic (exactly-once in some cases).
 * Delayed task execution.
 * Several retry strategies in case of a task processing error (TaskRetryType).
-* Task event listeners (TaskLifecycleListener, QueueThreadLifecycleListener).
+* Task event listeners (TaskLifecycleListener, ThreadLifecycleListener).
-* Strong-typed api for task processing and enqueuing (PayloadTransformer).
+* Strong-typed api for task processing and enqueuing (TaskPayloadTransformer).
 * Several task processing modes (ProcessingMode).

 ## Dependencies